Interfaces and Quantum Algebras, I: Stable Envelopes: Vacua and Q-cohomology

 where $H$ is the Hamiltonian.
 Thus the cohomology is identified with the space of ground states of $H$ \cite{Witten:1982im}.
 If the theory is formulated as an NLSM into some manifold, then it is identified with the usual de Rham cohomology of that manifold when $\cZ=0$, and with the equivariant de Rham cohomology when $\cZ$ is a nontrivial isometry of the target .

 {}We wish to apply this to our two supercharges, $\cQ$ and $\cQ_A$.
 First of all, we check that

 where $H$ is the Hamiltonian acting on $\cH[\bE_\tau]$, i.e., the generator of time translations along $\R$.
 Thus, the cohomology with respect to either of the two supercharges is identified with the space of supersymmetric vacua in $\cH[\bE_\tau]$.
-We can write this fact as
+We can express this fact as the isomorphism of vector spaces

-where $\mathscr{V}_0$ is the space of ground states, and this is the isomorphism of vector spaces.
+where $\mathscr{V}_0$ is the space of ground states.
 However, as we will see, there are additional structures on $H_{\cQ}(\dots)$ and $H_{\cQ_A}(\dots)$, which are not quite the same.
 Yet, they turn out to be completely equivalent upon the reduction to 1d.

 As already mentioned earlier, the $\cQ$ supercharge, when acting on various fields, squares to the anti-holomorphic covariant derivative along $\bE_\tau$: